 - Dyes or colouration can cover grey hair completely for an extended period, but it can appear unnatural.
 According to a GfK survey, 76.9% of men find this to be true.³

 - Shampoos and conditioners that contain pigments can cover grey hair with every wash ‒ without colouring it.
-They contribute to preserving the natural hair colour.
+You can help preserve your natural hair colour.

 Alpecin products to counteract grey hair